JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 Silver skinned fruit.
 Aromatic, sweet, white flesh has black marks that look like writing.

-Consuming the fruit gives an instinctive understanding of Zyan’s byzantine criminal code. +4 to WIL in any future legal scenario.
+Consuming the fruit gives an instinctive understanding of Zyan’s byzantine criminal code. +4 to PRS in any future legal scenario.

 ## Room 29, Down the Hole, Page 28